Watergate scandal: Investigations advance

 Pushed by Speaker Tip O'Neill to accelerate the impeachment inquiry, Rodino's Judiciary Committee selected John Doar as special counsel.
-In December, Nixon withdrew from engagements—sometimes for multiple days—amid drinking bouts.
+In December, Nixon withdrew from engagements—sometimes for days—amid drinking bouts.
 On New Year's Eve, he resolved to "fight it all out", selecting trial lawyer James St. Clair to resist and delay all investigations.

-In January, the scientific panel created by Sirica began deciphering the tapes' contents, which were muffled and compressed due to the 15/16th inch per second recording speed used to save tape.
-Transcibing each tape was difficult, with 100 hours of labor needed to decipher just one hour of tape.
-The tapes' content was damning, with Sirica finally concluding that the White House had obstructed justice.
-Concurrently, the Judiciary Committee—with a team of lawyers that included Hillary Clinton—weighed charging Nixon with specific criminal charges or more ambiguous Constitutional crimes.
+In January, Sirica's scientific panel began deciphering the muffled and compressed tapes, which were recorded at a fast 15/16th inch per second speed to save tape.
+Transcription was arduous, 100 hours of labor needed for just one hour of tape.
+The contents were damning, and Sirica finally concluded that the White House had obstructed justice.
+Concurrently, the Judiciary Committee debated charging Nixon with specific offenses or more ambiguous Constitutional crimes.

 Prosecutors focused on the cover-up—an explicit White House conspiracy—rather than the break-in, a more nebulous campaign conspiracy.
-Although Jaworski identified at least 15 instances where Nixon acknowledged or advanced the hush money scheme, he was hesitant to indict the president due to lack of precedent.
-The Force instead chose to designate Nixon an unindicted co-conspirator, allowing jurors to hear him on the tape and empowering Jaworksi to send incriminating evidence to the impeachment inquiry.
+Although Jaworski identified at least 15 instances where Nixon acknowledged or advanced the hush money scheme, he hesitated to indict the president due to lack of precedent.
+The Force instead designated Nixon an unindicted co-conspirator, allowing jurors to hear him on the tape and empowering Jaworksi to send incriminating evidence to the impeachment inquiry.
 On March 1, the Force indicted the "Watergate Seven": Mitchell, Haldeman, Ehrlichman, Colson, Gordon Strachan, Robert Mardian, and Kenneth Parkinson on 24 counts of conspiracy, lying, and obstructing justice.
-On March 26, Sirica transferred a 55-page report on presidential criminality, compiled by Jaworski and the grand jury, to the House Judiciary Committee.
+On March 26, Sirica transferred a 55-page report on presidential criminality, compiled by Jaworski and the grand jury, to the Judiciary Committee.